denialromeo/danielmoore.us/about.md

 * [*Les Halles Cookbook*](https://www.goodreads.com/notes/33361472-anthony-bourdain-s-les-halles-cookbook/71655209-daniel-moore) by [Anthony Bourdain](https://en.wikipedia.org/wiki/Anthony_Bourdain) (Anyone can cook!)
         <li>The early 20th century's most influential people were Franklin Roosevelt, John Keynes, Vladimir Lenin, Adolf Hitler, Albert Einstein.</li>
 * [*Practical Programming for Strength Training*](https://www.goodreads.com/notes/21400613-practical-programming-for-strength-training/71655209-daniel-moore) by [Mark Rippetoe](https://en.wikipedia.org/wiki/Mark_Rippetoe) (Planning is half the battle.)
-    <p>"In multiracial societies, you don't vote in accordance with your economic interests and social &nbsp;interests, you vote in accordance with race and religion." &ndash; <a href="https://en.wikipedia.org/wiki/Lee_Kuan_Yew">Lee Kuan Yew</a></p>
     <p>"If you asked me any year what was the most important thing that happened that year, I probably &nbsp;would have no answer, but over five years' time the whole field changes." &ndash; <a href="https://web.cs.dal.ca/~eem/fea-knuth.pdf">Donald Knuth</a></p>
 * [*Designing Data-Intensive Applications*](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063) by [Martin Kleppmann](https://martin.kleppmann.com/2020/09/29/is-book-writing-worth-it.html) (How to serve billions of users.)
         <li>"There is timing in the Way of the merchant, in the rise and fall of capital.
 All things entail rising &nbsp;and falling timing.
 You must be able to discern this." &ndash; <a href="https://www.goodreads.com/notes/31197112-the-book-of-five-rings/71655209-daniel-moore">Miyamoto Musashi</a></li>